MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/security-features.md

 - For modules, find the SBOM in the module's folder under `_manifest/spdx_2.2/manifest.spdx.json`.

 The creation and publishing of the SBOM is the first step to modernize Federal Government cybersecurity and enhance software supply chain security.
-For more information about this initiative, see the blog post [Generating Software Bills of Materials (SBOMs) with SPDX at Microsoft][11].
+For more information about this initiative, see the blog post [Generating SBOMs with SPDX at Microsoft][11].

 ## Security Servicing Criteria